Everything You Need to Know About San Francisco On One Page

 which never stopped growing after that.

-When Did the Japanese First Come to San Francisco?
+When Did the Japanese People First Immigrant to San Francisco?

 This is the most important question when unveiling the history of this Japantown.
 Why is it called Japantown?
 The